snomiao/glob-watch/README.md

 ## Motivation

 Traditional file watchers often force a trade-off between performance, flexibility, and consistency.
-With glob-watch, you get:
+With @jantimon/glob-watch, you get:

 - **Optimal performance** by leveraging Facebook's Watchman when available
 - **Environment adaptability** with automatic fallbacks for CI environments or platforms like Stackblitz